-Due to centuries of uncertainty being presented as certainty, and held in the firmest conviction, it seems most people no longer even know what to expect from objectivity.
-Many people will assert that there is no “absolute Truth”, and thus there can be no “absolute objectivity”.
-Thus people often dismiss the notion of Truth and objectivity altogether, erroneously insisting that Truth must be “absolute” and “non-contradictory” in order to be objective.
+Due to centuries of uncertainty being presented as certainty, and held in the firmest conviction, it seems most of us no longer even know what to expect from objectivity.
+Many of us will assert that there is no “absolute Truth,” and thus there can be no “absolute objectivity.”
+Thus we often dismiss the notion of Truth and objectivity altogether, erroneously insisting that Truth must be “absolute” and “non-contradictory” in order to be objective.
 But this is a fundamental misunderstanding!

 “Why call me good?
 Only the Whole is truly Good.”